bheklilr/pyarkansas-website/README.md

-PyOhio Website
+PyArkansas Website
 ==============

-The website for PyOhio is a Django application with Symposion and Registrasion.
+The website for PyArkansas is a Django application with Symposion and Registrasion.

 It is a fork of the [North Bay Python website](https://github.com/northbaypython/website) (thanks NBPy folks!)